himanshunaidu/data512/data-512-homework_2/README.md

 Remember to deactivate the environment when you're done by running `conda deactivate`.

+### Get access token

+To access ORES Lift Wing, you'll need a Wikimedia account.
+If you already have a Wikipedia account, it might work.
+Otherwise, create a new account to get an access token.
+Use this [official guide](https://api.wikimedia.org/wiki/Authentication) to create an API key for your account. * Make sure to create a Personal API token instead of Server-side app key*
+On successfully creating the access token, you'll receive a Client ID, Client Secret, and Access Tokenâ€”save all three.
+If lost, you'll need to deactivate the token and create a new one.

+In the code for data acquisition, make sure to use your username and the Access Token generated.

 ### Environment File for Credentials

 The project uses the dotenv package to load credentials (mainly ORES API, further instructions in the notebook) from a file called '.env' in the same directory as this notebook.
 The file should look like this: